jdisc/integration-webui-sample/GRAPHQL_API.md

 # GraphQL API

-## Using the GraphQL API, it is possible to extract JDisc Discovery Data.
+Using the GraphQL API, it is possible to extract JDisc Discovery Data.
 We provide below some example queries to perform this task.

+Tip: Use the integrated in our WebUI GraphiQL tool to easily execute queries and explore our API documentation.

-### 1. Get the list of all discovered device IDs.
+## 1. Get the list of all discovered device IDs.

 ```json
 query allDevicesIds {